 By the way, China is a very safe country, and you can travel with confidence.
 The top 6 China trade fair as follow:

 This fair is performed twice/year.
 It’s located in one of China’s most popular cities, that being Guangzhou.

 This is a China international trade fair for technical textiles and nonwovens, electronics, consumer goods, home décor, office supplies and shoes, and much more!

 It’s actually quite a large market, and you can expect many quality factory products.
-So it’s not a fair you should miss!
+So it’s not fair you should miss it!